 “The voluntary carbon market has grown significantly in recent years, tripling in size since Compensate was launched in the spring of 2019,” said CEO Elina Kajosaari.
 “This aligns perfectly with a parallel trend where larger companies are now setting, at times, very ambitious carbon-neutrality or net-zero targets.

-“If large businesses want to buy into high-quality carbon offsetting, with true impact, they then increasingly turn to smaller market players.
+“If large businesses want to buy into high-quality carbon offsetting, with true impact, they are increasingly turning to smaller market players.
 Service providers, especially from the Nordics, tend to be more critical about current market standards for sustainability and are more likely to challenge the status quo.”

 Leading the innovation and sustainability race